-An important objective for these stream reaches is to avoid rapid flow fluctuations.
-This is done through gradual "ramping" of flow rates and reservoir releases.
-Appropriate ramping rates shall be encouraged by the TROA Administrator to the extent practicable and consistent with exercise of water rights, assurance of water supplies, operational considerations, the requirements of the Settlement Act and other requirements of the Truckee River Operating Agreement.
+Avoiding rapid fluctuations when increasing or decreasing flows for these stream reaches is both an important objective and a significant California request.
+Avoiding rapid fluctuations is done through a gradual "ramping" of flow rates and reservoir releases.
+Appropriate ramping rates should be assumed to be requested at all times and should always be encouraged by the TROA Administrator to the extent practicable and consistent with exercise of water rights, assurance of water supplies, operational considerations, the requirements of the Settlement Act, and other requirements of the Truckee River Operating Agreement.

 Abrupt flow reductions can contribute to stranding aquatic biota of all life stages.
 Studies have shown that abrupt flow increases can dramatically escalate benthic macroinvertebrate drift, potentially changing the aquatic food base.
-Additionally, large flow pulses may move fish eggs and fry downstream into possibly less-optimal habitats.
+Additionally, large flow pulses may move fish eggs and fry downstream, possibly into less optimal habitats.
 Studies conducted throughout regulated rivers show that hydropeaking, caused by fluctuations in hydraulically produced power generation, results in life history bottlenecks that preclude viable populations of many aquatic insects from inhabiting these regulated rivers and streams.
 This creates a major limiting factor for the aquatic food web.
 While an extended ramping plan is most critical when reducing flow rates, the rate of flow increase should also be limited to the smallest feasible steps.

-Snowmelt recession in unregulated Sierra Nevada rivers averages an 8 percent per day decrease at the beginning of the recession period, and a 4 percent per day decrease at the end of the recession period2 (see Section 1.4 for more information).
+Snowmelt recession in unregulated Sierra Nevada rivers averages an 8 percent per day decrease at the beginning of the recession period, and a 4 percent per day decrease at the end of the recession period (see Section 1.4 for more information).
 The native aquatic species have evolved with this recession.
 To protect all life stages of aquatic species, preferred ramping rates would be a maximum of 10 percent +/- 5 percent decrease per day.
 If the reduction is greater than 10 percent - and there is water available - the rate should be held at the lower rate for at least a day to allow aquatic species to equilibrate.
-At times, the ramping rates may be infeasible because of other requirements on the system at the time; therefore, the TROA Administrator is requested to determine the volume of water available and the timeframe required for the recession, and step the flows down as slowly as possible following the above guidelines to the extent possible.
+At times, extending ramping rates may be infeasible because of other requirements on the system; therefore, the TROA Administrator is requested to determine the volume of water available and the time frame required for the recession, and step the flows down as slowly as possible, following the above guidelines to the extent possible.